thacherT1D/webdevstuff/Datastores/Indexes.desc.md

                                      └────────┴────────────────────┘
 ```

-As you can see, an index doesn't contain any information itself.
+As you can see, an index doesn't contain any essential information.
 Therefore, it can safely be created or dropped without affecting the information it references.

 ## Why are indexes important?